Best Cultural Tourism Destinations in 2017

 I can’t think of a bad thing when it comes to Canada.
 Sweet maple syrup, killer mountain lake views, and, of course, a Prime Minister we all loved to adopt as our own.

-Known as one of the countries with the most polite people in the world (probably only surpassed by Japan), Canada celebrates the 150th anniversary of its foundation in 2017.
+Known as one of the countries with the most polite people in the world, Canada celebrates the 150th anniversary of its foundation in 2017.

 Keeping the country’s cultural heritage and diversity in mind, Canada will have 150 celebrations happening across the country, including the National Aboriginal Day (June 21st), Saint-Jean-Baptiste Day: Fête Nationale du Québec et de la Francophonie Canadienne (June 24th), and Canadian Multiculturalism Day (June 27th).